 Aetna Eagle's and Ernest Syndrome Coverage Criteria and Medical Necessity Requirements 2025

-Aetna's coverage policy for Eagle's and Ernest syndrome centers on two distinct anatomical conditions that both produce orofacial pain.
 Eagle's syndrome results from elongation of the styloid process of the temporal bone.
-Ernest syndrome results from calcification of the stylomandibular ligament, particularly at the mandibular insertion.
+Ernest syndrome results from calcification of the stylomandibular ligament, specifically at the mandibular insertion.
+Both conditions present as orofacial pain — which is where the coding complexity begins.

 Aetna Eagle's and Ernest Syndrome Exclusions and Non-Covered Indications